 If an institution is re-nominating a candidate from past years, a new submission must be created in the online system.

-- Nominator’s Rationale for Nomination (200-word maximum).
+Rationale for Nomination

-The Research Summary should focus solely on the nominee's postdoctoral tenure and be structured to address scientific accomplishments including key results, their impact on the nominee's field of study, and the nominee's specific role in the work.
-Although nominees may include up to 5 significant contributions made during their postdoctoral career, they will not be penalized for listing fewer than 5.
+The Research Summary should focus primarily on the nominee's postdoctoral tenure and be structured to address scientific accomplishments including key results, their impact on the nominee's field of study, and the nominee's specific role in the work presented.
+Work performed prior to postdoctoral studies may be included in the Research Summary only if it is highly notable or relevant to the nominee’s postdoctoral research.

 Letters of support should:

-- Be maximum of two pages, single-spaced, and uploaded as PDF files.
+Be a maximum of two pages, single-spaced, and uploaded as PDF files.

-- Assess the nominee’s accomplishments in comparison with those of his or her peers at the same career stage.
+Assess the nominee’s accomplishments in comparison with those of his or her peers at the same career stage.

-Once both letters of support have been submitted, the nominator and nominee will receive automated notifications.
-Letters of support are confidential: neither the nominator nor the nominee will be able to view the contents of the letters.
+Letters of Support are confidential—neither the nominator nor the nominee will be able to view the contents of the letters.

 No. All evaluations are kept confidential and no feedback will be provided.

-Please contact the Blavatnik Awards staff at email@example.com or 212.298.8624 during regular business hours: Monday – Friday between 9:00AM and 5:00PM ET.
+Please contact the Blavatnik Awards staff at email@example.com or +1.212.298.8617 during regular business hours: Monday – Friday between 9:00AM and 5:00PM ET.